Shivang44/colorized-cat/README.md

 ![colorized cat output](https://i.imgur.com/8OkhNlK.png)

-ccat supports over 150 languages due to the fact that it uses [PrismJS](https://github.com/PrismJS/prism) to tokenize and calculate the syntax highlighting for each token!
+Colorized cat supports over 150 languages due to the fact that it uses [PrismJS](https://github.com/PrismJS/prism) to tokenize and calculate the syntax highlighting for each token!

 # Installation